pytorch/tensordict/docs/source/reference/prototype.rst

  >>>print("data.nested.non_tensordata:", repr(data.nested.non_tensordata))
  data.nested.non_tensordata: 'nested_test_changed'

-:obj:`@tensorclass` supports torch functions and the behavior is extened to nested tensor classes as well.Note that the operations are strictly restricted to tensor data types
+:obj:`@tensorclass` supports multiple torch operations over the shape and device of its content, such as `stack`, `cat`, `reshape` or `to(device)`.
+To get a full list of the supported operations, check the tensordict documentation.

 Here is an example: